lanl-ansi/PowerWaterModels.jl/docs/src/quickguide.md

 ## Installation of an Optimization Solver
 At least one optimization solver is required to run PowerWaterModels.
 The solver selected typically depends on the type of problem formulation being employed.
-Because of the constraints that link power loads between the two systems in the `LinDist3FlowPowerModel`/`PWLRDWaterModel` formulation, the overall model considered in this tutorial is mixed-integer _nonconvex_ quadratic.
+Because of the `LinDist3FlowPowerModel`/`PWLRDWaterModel` joint formulation, the overall model considered in this tutorial is mixed-integer _nonconvex_ quadratic.
 One example of an optimization package capable of solving this problem is the mixed-integer nonlinear programming solver [Juniper](https://github.com/lanl-ansi/Juniper.jl).
 Juniper itself depends on the installation of a nonlinear programming solver (e.g., [Ipopt](https://github.com/jump-dev/Ipopt.jl)) and a mixed-integer linear programming solver (e.g., [CBC](https://github.com/jump-dev/Cbc.jl)).
 Installation of the JuMP interfaces to Juniper, Ipopt, and Cbc can be performed via the Julia package manager, i.e.,